Office for Assessment and Institutional Effectiveness

 The Institutional Effectiveness Dashboard (IED)

 The Institutional Effectiveness Dashboard is an annual project of NCCC’s Executive Committee.
 It captures data related to the college’s mission and purposes.
 The IED uses a metadata approach to evaluate the college’s effectiveness in achieving its four purposes.
 Over three hundred pieces of data are collected for the project, and each is evaluated and scored using established criteria.
 The resulting calculations help inform strategic planning.

 Course Survey Results

 National Community College Benchmark Project (NCCBP)

-NCCC participates in the National Community College Benchmark Project, which gathers data from more than 150 institutions.
+NCCC participates in the National Community College Benchmark Project, which gathers data from more than 140 institutions.
 This information is then compared and ranked, allowing participants to see how their own institution measures up to peer colleges.
-Below are some of NCCC's rankings from the NCCBP Report released in Spring 2022:
+Below are some of NCCC's rankings from the NCCBP Report released in the spring 2023:

 Student Satisfaction Survey

 At least every other year, NCCC students respond to a satisfaction survey that has been developed by a leading company in higher education enrollment management, Ruffalo Noel Levitz.
 Students respond to the survey’s items in two ways.
 First, students rate the importance of the item.
 Then they rate their satisfaction with that item at NCCC.
 All ratings are based on a 7-point scale, with seven being “very important” or “very satisfied.”
 Gaps between the importance and satisfaction ratings can help identify areas that may need attention.
 Ruffalo Noel Levitz also provides comparison data to help interpret and contextualize the results.

-The Scale Report below sums up the results of the 2021 Student Satisfaction survey at NCCC.
+The Scale Report below sums up the results of the 2023 Student Satisfaction survey at NCCC.
 This report clusters the survey’s forty items into eight major categories.
 The table shows the overall importance ratings, satisfaction ratings, and gaps.
-Data from a peer group of Midwestern colleges is provided for comparison.
+Data from a national peer group is provided for comparison.